jbajic/blog/_posts/2024-01-11-how-hdd-work.md

 ```
 The latency of disk seek can greatly vary depending on if it is a sequential or
 random access.
 Taking a look at [Latencies every programmer should know](https://gist.github.com/jboner/2841832)
-it matches or expectations around 20 ms.
+it matches our expectations around 20 ms.

 But bandwidth of HDD can vary greatly from one manufacturer to other, but accepted
 bandwidth rate for reading/writing is 30-150 MB/s.
 SATA cables are not a bottleneck,